 Even moderate doses of added sugar for short durations can raise blood pressure and increase risk for diabetes, heart attacks, and premature death (British Medical Journal, December 10, 2014).
 Epidemiological studies in humans and experimental trials in animals show that added sugars increase blood pressure, blood pressure variability, heart rate, the heart’s needs for oxygen, inflammation, insulin resistance and high blood sugar levels.
 This report confirms many previous studies:

 • Fifty percent of those with high blood pressure have markedly elevated levels of insulin, compared to only ten percent of those with normal blood pressure (J Intern Med 1992;231:235–40).
 High insulin levels indicated high blood sugar levels and increased risk for premature death.

 • People with high blood pressure have decreased ability to respond to insulin and have higher sugar and insulin levels (Metabolism 1990;39:167–74).

 • People most likely to have high blood pressure have higher-than-normal blood sugar levels and do not respond normally to insulin, take in excessive amounts of sugar and are the ones most likely to develop high blood pressure from a high-salt intake.
-(JAMA, May 21, 1996; see Who is Salt Sensitive?)
-Recommendations to avoid salt have had very little effect on reducing the incidence of high blood pressure.
+(JAMA, May 21, 1996) Recommendations to avoid salt have had very little effect on reducing the incidence of high blood pressure.
 The prevention of high blood pressure appears to depend far more on avoiding sugar than it does of avoiding salt.

 • One 24-ounce soft drink can cause an average maximum systolic increase in blood pressure of 15 mm Hg and an increase in heart rate of nine beats per minute.